dell/ansible-powerflex/docs/modules/info_v2.rst

   externalAccelerationType (, str, )
-    Type of external acceleration used, if any.
+    Type of external acceleration used.

   fglAccpId (, str, )